-The goal of schema therapy is to help the person become aware of their schema, embrace it instead of adopting a new model and find healthy ways to react to events by changing maladaptive behavior patterns.
+The goal of schema therapy is to help the person become aware of their schema, embrace it instead of adopting a new model, and find healthy ways to react to events by changing maladaptive behavior patterns.

 Mentalization-based therapy (MBT)

-MBT refers to the ability of people to reflect on and understand their and others’ feelings, emotions, beliefs.
+MBT refers to the ability of people to reflect on and understand their and others’ feelings, emotions, and beliefs.
 It helps in:

 - Learning emotion regulation skills

 - Understanding how a person impacts their life events, problems, and relationships with others

 - Understanding others and developing compassion for them

 The goal of TFP is to help the person become aware of this cognitive distortion, develop a more stable and realistic self-image and perception of others, and learn to treat others in a healthier way through transference.